pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       option.
       -t, --timeout INTEGER RANGE     Operation timeout for the WBEM server in seconds.
 Default: 30
-      -N, --noverify                  If set, client does not verify server certificate.
+      -N, --no-verify                 If set, client does not verify server certificate.
       -c, --certfile TEXT             Server certfile.
-Ignored if noverify flag set.
+Ignored if no-verify flag set.
       -k, --keyfile TEXT              Client private key file.
-      -U, --use-pull-ops [yes|no|either]
-                                      Determines whether pull operations are used
-                                      for EnumerateInstances, AssociatorInstances,
+      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for EnumerateInstances, AssociatorInstances,
                                       ReferenceInstances, and ExecQuery
                                       operations.